 What do you sell?

-First and foremost, I am always shooting with the album in mind.
+Digital media is all fine and dandy, but first and foremost, I want you to have something physical that you can appreciate, either front and center everyday or in those quiet moments where you need a reminder of your love together.
+If during your consultation, you really fall in love with an album, or having a premium art display, I am always shooting with that in mind.
 It is your first family heirloom, and a lot of work goes into creating a masterful story that tells of your love.
 On top of that, I sell an experience.
 The “documentary, fly on the wall” photographers do you a disservice by not helping you look the best you possibly can.
 I capture a lot of images that look candid and intimate, but many of them have some part of the stage set by me before I let things unfold.
 Whether I tell the stoically reserved Dad to tell his daughter she looks beautiful before I capture the tears of happiness, or maybe I tell the groom to whisper something in her ear and wait for the reaction, the best moments usually require a light push.
 It could be something as simple as telling you to stand over by the window while you talk instead of in the doorway.
 From the moment you pay your retainer until the moment you have your photos in hand, I’m working tirelessly to craft your story in the most beautiful way possible.

 Where do you live and how far will you travel?

 I live in Seattle, WA.
-I do not charge for travel anywhere in the Continental 48 states. $1000 flat fee covers travel to Hawaii and Alaska, and $2000 flat fee covers travel to anywhere in the world.
+Most weddings for me happen on the west coast, but I have shot in the midwest and internationally.
+I include travel costs in many of my collections, and will travel literally anywhere you want to go.
 I know, a lot of photographers call themselves destination photographers, but have never been 30 min outside their local suburb.
-I have shot in Canada, Mexico, all along the west coast, and even in Europe.
+I have shot in Iceland, Italy, Canada, Mexico, all along the west coast.
+If you’re ready for an adventure, ask about the Adventure Collection.

 When will I see my images?

 Two weeks after your wedding, we’ll meet in my studio for your preview session.
 At that point, I will retouch any photos that were ordered as prints or go in your album.
 Once you approve the final album design, I will order all your prints.
-The Heritage Series album may take up to 6 weeks for production, depending on the time of year.
+Albums may take up to 6 weeks for production, depending on the time of year.

 What do we get with digital negatives?
 Do I get RAW?
 Do you edit?